cabo/ace-aif/draft-ietf-ace-aif.md

 Some wider issues are discussed in {{-seccons}}.

-The semantics of the authorization information defined in this documents are that of an *allow-list*: everything is denied until it is explicitly allowed.
+The semantics of the authorization information defined in this document are that of an *allow-list*: everything is denied until it is explicitly allowed.

 When applying these formats, the referencing specification needs to be